Kinovea/kinovea-docs/source/capture/userinterface.rst

 .. image:: /images/capture/filenames.png

-These fields define the names of the next files that will be saved when exporting an image export or capturing a video.
+These fields define the names of the next files that will be saved when exporting an image or capturing a video.
 They are automatically updated after each recording but can also be modified manually.

 The file names can use macros like the current date or the name of the camera.
-The list of available macros and configuration options can be found under :menuselection:`Options --> Preferences --> Capture --> Image naming and Options --> Preferences --> Capture --> Video naming`.
+The list of available macros and configuration options can be found under :menuselection:`Options --> Preferences --> Capture --> Image naming` and :menuselection:`Options --> Preferences --> Capture --> Video naming`.

 Clicking on the folder buttons will open the main preferences dialog on the relevant page.